SaumyaKhobragade/exam-portal/README.md

-# CodeSecure - Online Examination Platform (Coding Focus)
+# CodeSecure - Online Examination Platform

 ## Overview
 This project is a secure online coding examination platform designe---